Toe loop jump: Technique

-A skater initiates the toe loop with a forward approach on the inside edge of the blade, then switches to a backward-facing position before its takeoff, which is accomplished from a back outside edge and with assistance from the toepick of the other foot.
+A skater initiates a toe loop done in isolation with a forward approach on the inside edge of the blade, then switches to a backward-facing position before its takeoff.
+The takeoff is accomplished from a back outside edge and with assistance from the toepick of the other foot.
 The jump is exited from the back outside edge of the same foot.

-They approach the back outside edge of their skate from the landing of a previous jump when done in combination, from the back outside edge exiting from a forward three turn initiated on the inside edge, or from a forward three turn initiated on the outside edge and exited on the inside edge, followed by a change of foot.
-After completing the three turn, the skater reaches their free leg behind them and slightly outside the direction they are traveling, much like a pole-vaulter; this is the opposite foot they will use to land.
+The skater may arrive on the back outside edge either as the back outside edge exiting from a forward three turn initiated on the inside edge, or from a forward three turn initiated on the outside edge and exited on the inside edge, followed by a change of foot.
+When the toe loop is done in combination, the back outside edge is the landing of the previous jump.
+After completing the three turn or previous jump, the skater reaches their free leg behind them and slightly outside the direction they are traveling, much like a pole-vaulter; this is the opposite foot they will use to land.
 Then they place the toepick in the ice with the free leg, and jump while pulling the take-off leg back and around and reaching forward and around with the arm and shoulder on the same side as the take-off leg, thus achieving the rotation.
 They draw their arms into the body for the desired number of rotations.
-They should face forward, with their free leg approximately parallel to their take-off foot and with their arms as close to their body as possible, which results in keeping their arms and legs close to their bodies and remaining in tight rotating positions at the moment of take-off, helping them attain faster rotational velocities in the air.
+At the time of take-off, the skater should face forward, with their free leg approximately parallel to their take-off foot and with their arms as close to their body as possible, which results in keeping their arms and legs close to their bodies and remaining in tight rotating positions at the moment of take-off.
+This helps attain faster rotational velocities in the air.

 King and her colleagues, when they studied quadruple toe loop jumps at the 2002 Winter Olympics in Salt Lake City, Utah, counted 71 attempted quadruple toe loop jumps or quadruple toe-loop combination jumps.
 Of those, there were 33 quadruple toe loops performed not in combination with other jumps, 13 of which were landed cleanly, without a fall, without the skater touching a hand down on the ice, or without stepping out of the landing onto the other foot.
 They also found that "the most significant aspect" for completing toe loop jumps was the ability to increase rotational velocity while in the air.
 King also found that skaters who performed quadruple toe loops began to rotate their shoulders earlier than in triples, so that by the time they completed their toe-pick, their hips and shoulders were more aligned about their longitudinal axes.
-As a result, their hips and shoulders turned more uniformly during the propulsion phase of the jump.Vertical take-off velocity, however, was higher for both quadruple and triple toe loops, resulting in "higher jumps and more time in the air to complete the extra revolution for the quadruple toe-loop".
+As a result, their hips and shoulders turned more uniformly during the propulsion phase of the jump.
+Vertical take-off velocity, however, was higher for both quadruple and triple toe loops, resulting in "higher jumps and more time in the air to complete the extra revolution for the quadruple toe-loop".